May: Göteborgsvarvet half marathon and fashion exhibitions

 In May, two new exhibitions with focus on fashion will open:

-On May 3, Gothenburg Museum of Art opens the exhibition Beyond the Wearable, which shows works by four of the 21st century’s renowned Swedish fashion designers.
+On the same day May 12, Gothenburg Museum of Art opens the exhibition Dialogues: Fashion Beyond the Wearable , which shows works by four of the 21st century’s renowned Swedish fashion designers.

 June: Anniversary festival, West Pride and Ullevi concerts